tusharkalal20/Personal-Finance-Analysis/README.md

 # Personal-Finance-Project

 ## Objective
-This Github documentation aims to demonstrate the end-to-end process of Personal Finance Data Analysis project, which is a comprehensive analysis of my financial statements, shedding light on patterns in income, expenditure, and investments.
+This Github documentation aims to demonstrate the end-to-end process of Personal Finance Data Analysis project, which is a comprehensive analysis of my financial statements, shedding light on my income, expenditure, and investments.

 ## Key Requirements
 1. KPIs: